virtuozzo/cloudscripting-docs/docs/reference/actions.md

     "nodeGroup" : "cp"
 }
 ```
-Learn more about <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">setting a target containers</a> for your API actions within the linked guide.
+Learn more about <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">specifying target container</a> for your API actions within the linked guide.

 ###deploy

 Available for compute nodes (except for *Docker* containers)
 ``` json
 {